icaswell/trevorese/technical_documentation.md

 ### stories.js

-Manages the loading and display of stories written in Trevorese.
+Manages the loading and display of stories written in Sesowi.

 #### Key Components: